RanveerJadhav21/fixture-research/README.md

 ## Scope and provenance

 The research modules come from my existing Fixture repository; this is not the full production app.
-The public packaging, demo and additional checks were prepared with AI assistance.
+The public packaging, demo, and additional checks were prepared with AI assistance.
 See [provenance](docs/provenance.md) for exactly what was copied and what was added.
-No model-training data, provider credentials, user records or production deployment configuration are included.
+No model-training data, provider credentials, user records, or production deployment configuration are included.

 I have also learned through research and resources on GitHub and Reddit.